sarahfuchi/Data-Science/Prediction (Regression)/README.md

 I used the USA_Housing dataset.
 The data contains the following columns:

 - <b> Avg.
 Area Income </b>: Avg.
 Income of residents of the city house is located in.
 - <b> Avg.
 Area House Age </b>: Avg.
-Age of Houses in same city.
+Age of Houses in the same city.
 - <b> Avg.
 Area Number of Rooms </b>: Avg.
-Number of Rooms for Houses in same city.
+Number of Rooms for Houses in the same city.
 - <b> Avg.
 Area Number of Bedrooms </b>: Avg.
-Number of Bedrooms for Houses in same city.
+Number of Bedrooms for Houses in the same city.
-- <b> Area Population </b>: Population of city in which the house is located in.
+- <b> Area Population </b>: Population of the city in which the house is located.
 - <b> Price </b>: Price that the house sold at.
 - <b> Address </b>: Address for the house.